icooper/code-vgl/README.md

 ## Installation

-Install this extension from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=IanCooper.code-vgl) or download the [latest release](https://github.com/icooper/code-vgl/releases/latest) and manually extract to `~/.vscode/extensions`.
+Install this extension from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=IanCooper.code-vgl) or download the repository manually and extract to `~/.vscode/extensions` on your computer.